Fang Zhouzi: Scientific research in China

 Commenting on the 2012 Nobel Prizes, Fang has stated that while China has made significant advances in technology, but has not caught up to Japan, Europe and the United States in science and research.
 He stated that he does not expect China to produce a Nobel Prize-winning scientist for the next ten or more years.

 Religion

 Fang has strongly criticized Christianity, dedicating a section of his New Threads website to its criticism.
 In an interview, Fang described the religion as barbaric, violent, and a threat to Western and Chinese culture and Jehovah a "murderous demon".
 In an essay, he questioned the gospel accounts of the life of Jesus Christ, saying "there is no reliable historical record providing evidence that Jesus of Nazareth ever existed".
 Upon learning two teenage students died in a plane crash were heading for a summer camp organized by a Christian school, Fang commented: "why didn't (their) God protect them?"

 Fang has also criticized Li Yi, a Taoist monk known for allegedly magical feats, for taking advantage of the poor public health infrastructure in China by claiming he could improve people's health.

-Fang was the earliest critic of Falungong, a spiritual practice that was later banned in China.
+Fang was the earliest critic of Falun Gong, a spiritual practice that was later banned in China.